 These days most people carry a smart phone.
-They can be very useful in a survival situation.
-Bear in mind that there may be no reception in an emergency.
+They can be very useful in a survival situation, but remember there may be no reception in an emergency.
 Consider saving useful information on your phone so you can still use it with no reception.
 For example, a local map, lists of useful information and photographs of important documents.
 Download apps that can help identify your location even without phone reception.

 Usually we all carry ID, cards and some cash in a wallet or purse.
 A little cash can be useful in emergencies.
 Keep some hidden elsewhere (in a pocket, clothing or shoe) in case your wallet or purse is stolen.
 You can also add a credit card sized multi-tool to make your wallet or purse part of your survival kit.